 For many, the word ‘networking’ conjures images of people in suits shaking hands and making meaningless small-talk.
 For us, networking is about bringing like-minded people together to converse and collaborate.

-This isn’t your average online networking event… Here we play games and share cocktails, all whilst meeting new people, many of which have gone on to collaborate on projects together.
+This isn’t your average networking event… Here we laughter, stories, coffee and pastries, all whilst meeting new people, many of which have gone on to collaborate on projects together.

 Second Friday of every month